COPtoLON/KB/Career/WhiteSpace.md

 - Develop and maintain feature engineering pipelines tailored for time series data. -> Implement AI/ML techniques for anomaly detection, pattern discovery, and predictive modeling. -> Apply advanced statistical techniques and data-driven insights to support decision-making. -> Validate and backtest models against historical financial data.
 - Design and implement predictive financial models using C, Rust, Python, and AI/ML frameworks. -> Develop and optimize Monte Carlo simulations and other stochastic modeling techniques for financial forecasting. -> Implement sensitivity analysis and scenario testing on private company financial data. -> ????
 Utilize genetic algorithms, graph neural networks, and directed acyclic graphs (DAGs) for complex modeling and data structuring.
 - Experience handling time series data and structuring it for ML applications.

-### Collaboration & Knowledge Sharing
-- Work closely with other technical experts to refine models and methodologies.
-- Engage in team-wide discussions, knowledge sharing, and problem-solving initiatives.
-- Contribute to strategic projects that go beyond immediate task scope, driving long-term value.
-- Understanding of financial regulations and compliance frameworks where applicable.
-- Knowledge of secure data handling and access control mechanisms, given the sensitivity of financial data.

-### Essential Skills & Experience
-Technical Expertise
 - Strong programming skills in C/Rust and Python.
 - Expertise in numerical computing and data processing with NumPy, Pandas, and SciPy.....???
 - Experience with large-scale simulations, Monte Carlo methods, and sensitivity analysis.
 - Familiarity with financial modeling and accounting principles.
 - Proficiency in ML/AI frameworks such as TensorFlow, PyTorch, Scikit-Learn.
 - Knowledge of graph neural networks, DAGs, and genetic algorithms for advanced forecasting.
-- Experience working with large compute clusters and distributed systems for intensive calculations.
+- Exposure to private company financial data analysis, including M&A modeling and corporate finance analytics.

+### Personal & Social
+- Work closely with other technical experts to refine models and methodologies.
+- Engage in team-wide discussions, knowledge sharing, and problem-solving initiatives.
+- Contribute to strategic projects that go beyond immediate task scope, driving long-term value.
+- Understanding of financial regulations and compliance frameworks where applicable.
+- Knowledge of secure data handling and access control mechanisms, given the sensitivity of financial data.
 - Prior experience working at a bank, hedge fund, or investment firm.
-- Exposure to private company financial data analysis, including M&A modeling and corporate finance analytics.
-- Experience optimizing algorithms for low-latency, high-volume computations.

-### Data & Cloud Infrastructure
-- Familiarity with cloud platforms (AWS, GCP, Azure) for scalable model deployment.
-- Strong background in high-performance computing, optimizing models for parallel execution.
+-

 Time Series Forecasting